metal on metal hip replacement lawsuits & settlements

 METAL ON METAL HIP REPLACEMENT LAWSUITS

-We represent clients against nearly every metal on metal hip manufacturers in the orthopedic industry.
-We have a deep understanding of how the orthopedic device community works, along with extensive medical and technical knowledge about defective metal on metal hip replacements.
+We represent clients against nearly every metal on metal hip manufacturer in the orthopedic industry.
+We have a deep understanding of how the orthopedic hip community works, along with extensive medical and technical knowledge about defective metal on metal hip replacements.

 WHEN TO GET BLOOD TESTING

-How do I know if I have a Case?
+How do I know if I have a case?

 Our Firm will review your information to determine if we can represent you.
 We might even be able to review some of your medical information over the phone.
 Often, we need the following documentation: